bcgov/ols-geocoder/geocoder-developer-guide.md

 ## API Changes in v4.1
 There are no breaking API changes in this release.
 There is one non-breaking API change:

 - There is a new fault property called **value** that contains the string that caused the address match fault.
 This is useful when figuring out why a given address didn't geocode well.
-For details, see [About faults](#aboutFaults)
+For details, see [About faults](#aboutFaults).

 ## API Changes in v4.0.0
 There are no API changes in this release.